chipkent/test-julia-grpc/README.md

 All following commands are to be run in the container.

 # How to generate gRPC code from proto files

+This should not be necessary, unless you change the proto files.

 ## Go